Skip to main content

 Challenging “business as usual” requires comparing and evaluating the options available to support a renewable energy transition.
 Renewable energy costs are currently volatile as a result of increased cost of materials, supply chain concerns, and the growing demand for renewables.
 We’re currently retrofitting our facilities with lower-emission operational and lighting updates, as well as on-site solar and electric yard trucks, while also searching for additional ways to maximize our efforts, including power purchase agreements, utility green tariffs, and other on-site installations to achieve our ambitions.

 Over our history, we’ve efficiently connected growers and manufacturers with customers in every state.
 Our growing business, however, means more routes, more trucks on the road…and, if we don’t ultimately change our ways, more carbon emissions.
-We’re piloting cutting-edge, carbon-reduction technologies, like solar-powered trailers and all-electric yard trucks, as soon as we can get them in service.
+We continue to invest in decarbonization and pilot cutting-edge, carbon-reduction technologies – from using all-electric yard trucks to move trailers in California, to emission reduction technology in our fleet, to adding solar-powered trailers to our existing fleet.
 This is not only super cool, but it should also bring in long-term savings in fuel, reduction in emissions, and increase our climate resilience.

 While this is an important focus area for us, the magnitude is still small when compared to our full value chain emissions.